 7. Add and break apart: After 35-40 (or 20-25) minutes of simmering, add the other half a can of coconut milk.
 Then break apart the jackfruit using your wooden spatula.

 9. Serving time!
 Once the jackfruit and potatoes can be easily pierced by a fork, turn the heat off and add in the tamarind paste/lime juice if using.
-Stir evenly and serve this vegan rendang on a bed of fragrant brown rice!
+Stir evenly and serve this vegan rendang on a bed of fragrant brown rice.

-Storage: Store in an air-tight container in the fridge for up to 1 week.
+Storage and Meal Prep: Store in an air-tight container in the fridge for up to 1 week.

 A better alternative is to ‘batch-prepare’ your spice paste ingredients, then freeze the blended spice paste.